RNE AWARDS

 Enjoy recognition within and outside your organisation

-Each year, the RNE Awards committee carefully selects the awardees out of the list of nominees.
-The winners are honored to recognise their outstanding achievements during the December General Assembly.
+Each year, the RNE Award committee carefully selects the awardees out of the list of nominees.
+The winners of this award are honored to recognize their outstanding achievements during the December General Assembly.

-The nomination must be done via the official registration form by a member of the following groups eligible to submit nominations – RNE GA or MB representatives, RNE HLG and WG chair persons, as well as RNE’s Secretary General.
-Each submission must be entered separately (max.
+The nomination must be done via the official registration form by a member of the following groups - RNE GA or MB representatives, RNE HLG and WG chair persons, as well as RNE's Secretary General.
+Each submission must be entered in a seperate form (max.
 1 nomination per person/entity and category).

 • Nominations must be for a relevant achievement with proven results in line with category description